aidatar/aidatar.github.io/_projects/photography.md

     </div>
 </div>
 <div class="caption">
     Top row – Left: sunset in the backyard in Tabriz.
-Right: after morning drizzle in the Meadows. | Bottom row – Our quiet neighbor hard at work in Todshawill.
+Right: morning in the Meadows. | Bottom row – Our quiet neighbor hard at work in Todshawill.
 </div>

 ### views